lmc2179/lmc2179.github.io/drafts/statistical_qa.md

 Bayesian view: Predictive posterior for the unobserved values for binomial (exact I think), else bootstrap unknown values (Draw a beta, then draw a binomial - so beta binomial)

-# Prediction the proportion defective units: the Beta-Binomial model
+# Prediction the number defective units based on the sample: the Beta-Binomial model

 ```python
 from scipy.stats import betabinom, beta, binomial